|

 and how the idea was born:

-is possible to communicate and cooperate long-distance (through
+It is possible to communicate and cooperate long-distance

-the Internet) with a software which enables to talk with more users
+(through the Internet) with a software which enables to talk

 The software used in this form of computer-mediated communication

-simply consist in text display using the keyboard, while some other
+them simply consist in text display using the keyboard, while

-chats, such as the one we are talking about in this document, are
+some other chats, such as the one we are talking about in this

-Worlds.
-Since this communication form is multimedia, it is necessary
+Active Worlds.
+Since this communication form is multimedia,

-to download the software from the related Internet Website.
-The
+it is necessary to download the software from the related Internet

 Active Worlds can be defined a system of tri-dimensional virtual